 For example, an employee may add additional information and a manager another might add their approval.
 Connected systems might send an email, add the user to a mailing list, create a user account or send data to an ERP system.

-Gravity Forms has established itself as the word’s most popular commercial Form Management plugin for WordPress with around 2 million active installations.
+Gravity Forms has established itself as the world’s most popular commercial Form Management plugin for WordPress with around 2 million active installations.

 Gravity Flow extends Gravity Forms by adding workflow features.